manubot/manubot/README.md

   -h, --help            show this help message and exit --output OUTPUT       Specify a file to write output, otherwise default to
                         stdout.
-  --render              Whether to render CSL Data into a formatted reference
-                        list using Pandoc.
-Pandoc version 2.0 or higher is required for complete support of available output formats.
-  --format {plain,markdown,docx,html,jats}
+  --format {csljson,cslyaml,plain,markdown,docx,html,jats}
-                        Format to use for output file.
-Implies --render.
+                        Format to use for output file. csljson and cslyaml output the CSL data.
+All other choices render the references using Pandoc.
 If not specified, attempt to infer this from the --output filename extension.
-Otherwise, default to plain.
+                        Otherwise, default to csljson.
-  --csl CSL             Specify an XML CSL definition to style references
+  --csl CSL             URL or path with CSL XML style used to style
-                        (i.e. Pandoc's --csl option).
-Implies --render.
+                        references (i.e. Pandoc's --csl option).
 Defaults to Manubot's style.
   --bibliography BIBLIOGRAPHY
                         File to read manual reference metadata.
 Specify multiple times to load multiple files.
 Similar to